How to Secure a Mortgage with Collections

 New Collections

 If you have new past-due accounts or collections, negotiate with your lender to come up with an arrangement that is suitable for you.
 Make sure to get it in writing before you start making payments.
-You should get the total amount to the paid, number of payments, and due dates in writing.
+You should get the total amount to be paid, the number of payments, and the due dates in writing.
 You can also work with a debt relief company to negotiate a settlement on your behalf so you can get the most savings.

 Old Collections